About Singapore Botanic Gardens

 You have three places to shop at the Singapore Botanical Gardens:

-- Garden’s Shop (Nassim Gate): The ambience of this shop itself will leave you spellbound.
+1. Garden’s Shop (Nassim Gate): The ambiance of this shop itself will leave you spellbound.
 This shop at the Nassim Gate homes to a wide array of souvenirs to pick up for your close circle.
-Pretty floral designs, fashion accessories, and other Singapore delights forms unique attractions here.
+Pretty floral designs, fashion accessories, and other Singapore delights form unique attractions here.

 You May Also Like: Best Shopping Tours in Singapore